J6son23/AI.R/README.md

 **AIR**

-Emphasizes the use of AI technology to provide various solutions and information on the topic of air quality and cleaner air.
+Our project name incorporates both our mission as well as our chatbot solution. **“AI”** represents the use of AI to generate our chatbot and **“AIR”** represents the aim for better air quality.
+It emphasizes the use of AI technology to provide various solutions and information on the topic of air quality and cleaner air.

 ## Why AI.R?